SiriDB/siridb-http/README.md

 The response for a refresh token is similar to a get-token request.

 #### Session
-SiriDB HTTP has session support and exposes the following uri's for handling session authtication:
+SiriDB HTTP has session support and exposes the following uri's for handling session authentication:
 - /auth/secret
 - /auth/login
 - /auth/fetch